-- Give your solicitor the complete story - give them as much detail as possible about what has been happening from your point of view. - Keep in touch with your solicitor this way you should avoid things going wrong with your case, for example, missing deadlines or important meetings or hearings. - Ask you solicitor to explain anything you don't understand. - Tell your solicitor if you have trouble understanding English and need an interpreter. - Let your solicitor know if you need to change the address where your post goes or your telephone number or email address (make sure you tell the social worker too!). - Keep all documents you get from your solicitor somewhere safe (and any that you get from the social worker). - Make sure you go to meetings and hearings, and arrive there on time, or better still, get there early. - If you are going to court, ask your solicitor what to call the judge and where to sit and how to behave in the courtroom. - 2.
+- Give your solicitor the complete story - give them as much detail as possible about what has been happening from your point of view. - Keep in touch with your solicitor this way you should avoid things going wrong with your case, for example, missing deadlines or important meetings or hearings. - Let your solicitor know if you need to change the address where your post goes or your telephone number or email address (make sure you tell the social worker too!). - Keep all documents you get from your solicitor somewhere safe (and any that you get from the social worker). - Make sure you go to meetings and hearings, and arrive there on time, or better still, get there early. - Ask your solicitor what to call the judge and where to sit and how to behave in court. - 2.
 How to tell if your solicitor is doing a good job for you - Did they take detailed instructions from you?
-(Instructions are what you say about what has been happening and what you think should happen next). - Did they advise you on your chances of success?
+(Instructions are what you say about what has been happening and what you think should happen next). - Did they advise you on your chances of success? - Did they clearly explain the process and what they were going to do next?

-- Did they clearly explain the process and what they were going to do next? - Did they give you copies of important documents about your case? - Did they use an interpreter and arrange for important documents to be translated if you needed that? - Did they clearly explain to you what you can expect from them, and what they expect from you? - Did they give you information about how to complain about their services, with the help of an interpreter and translated documents if you needed that?
+- Did they give you copies of important documents about your case? - Did they use an interpreter and arrange for important documents to be translated if you needed that? - Did they clearly explain to you what you can expect from them, and what they expect from you? - Did they give you information about how to complain about their services, with the help of an interpreter and translated documents if you needed that?